blakeblackshear/frigate/docs/docs/configuration/birdseye.md

  - **continuous:** All cameras are always included
  - **motion:** Cameras that have detected motion within the last 30 seconds are included
  - **objects:** Cameras that have tracked an active object within the last 30 seconds are included
- - **all:** Cameras that have tracked an active object or detected motion within the last 30 seconds are included
+ - **any:** Cameras that have tracked an active object or detected motion within the last 30 seconds are included

 ### Custom Birdseye Icon